1. Can you tell us a little about your book and yourself?

 Reviewed by: Caressa

 I give it: 4.8/5 stars

 After searching for a book to review online, I found Kate's Blog(a blog with review requests from authors).
 I read the synopsis for Warriors on the Edge by Katie Bridges and fell in love with the description.
 Katie provided a copy of her novel free of charge, but everything from this point on is solely my opinion. ;)

 The cover art was also a little confusing, but I didn't really connect it with the novel at all.
-Even with the exceptional writing it took me a couple chapter to catch up to the narrator, but after I did I read through the rest of the book in one sitting.
+Even with the exceptional writing it took me a couple chapters to catch up to the narrator, but after I did I read through the rest of the book in one sitting.
 The interactions between the two worlds really connected a lot for me.
 I was left with a lot of anticipation for the next book in the series.
 There were so many questions and subplots through the novel I left satisfied with almost all of questions answered, and continued to create twice as many questions as there were originally.

 I recommend this novel for every sci-fi geek out there.
-I almost gaurentee this will earn a place on your favorite books shelf.
+I almost guarantee this will earn a place on your favorite books shelf.
 If you're not a fan of science fiction or the future, there's a lot of substance in the characters and relationships, and I think it'll be a fun read.
 I know I'll be suggesting this book to a great amount of friends.
 What about you?

 Thanks for joining us Katie!
 What would your game name be viewers?

 Player's names in the game Warriors of the Edge say something about them and their destiny (Ex.
 Stone, Butterfly, Friend).